Austin

 Editorial & Reference

-Austin Amelio: Dwight in The Walking Dead and Jasper in Hit Man
+Austin Amelio: Dwight from The Walking Dead & Jasper in Hit Man

-Observers often focus on the makeup and scars, but the real secret to his work lies in his feet.
-His history as a professional skateboarder gives him a physical ease that most actors never find.
-He understands how to carry weight and balance in a way that feels unstudied.
-This makes his characters seem like they have lived in their clothes and environments for years before the camera even starts rolling.
+Observers often fixate on the prosthetic scars and the leather vest, but the real secret to his work lies in his feet.
+His history as a professional skateboarder gives him a physical ease that most actors never find in a classroom.
+He understands how to carry weight and balance in a way that feels completely unstudied.
+This makes his characters look like they have lived in their clothes and environments for years before the camera even starts rolling.

 There is a specific brand of Texas cool that he brings to every set, regardless of the genre.
 He is a preferred collaborator for directors who value naturalism over theatricality.
 He does not try to win a scene by talking the loudest.
 Instead, he listens with an intensity that forces the audience to look at him.
 This quality turned a character who started as a minor villain into a franchise lead who could carry a series for nearly a decade.